splendid-simi/park-assist/README.md

 ###Server Information

-This application has two servers:
+This application uses two servers:

 * **"Parking Spot Analyzer" Server** - responsible for choosing the meters to be sent to the client.
 Its logic is stored in server/server.js in the main Parking Assist repository.